guybrettrobertson/guybrettrobertson/README.md

 I am a qualified insurance actuary with proven data science experience working at the Bank of England.
 This is my personal Github workspace.
 Here, you can find my code and projects on a range of subjects from algorithms to data visualisation and machine learning.

 If there's one thing you should take away from this page, it is that I am obsessed with learning.
-After obtaining my Bachelor's and Master's degree in astrophysics, I spent four years studying to become an actuary ([What is an actuary?](https://www.actuaries.org.uk/become-actuary/what-actuary)), and now I spend much of my spare time working with interesting new datasets, implementing and developing models (**Python**, **Scikit-Learn**, **Tensorflow**), and learning about innovative new techniques in the field of machine learning.
+After obtaining my Bachelor's and Master's degree in astrophysics, I spent four years training to become an actuary ([What is an actuary?](https://www.actuaries.org.uk/become-actuary/what-actuary)), and now I spend much of my spare time working with interesting new datasets, implementing and developing models (**Python**, **Scikit-Learn**, **Tensorflow**), and learning about innovative new techniques in the field of machine learning.

-I believe that true insight comes from the cross-pollination of ideas from different domains, and that is why I have sought breadth as well as depth across a targetted variety of of scientific, mathematical, and computational fields.
+I believe that true insight comes from the cross-pollination of ideas from different domains, and that is why I have sought breadth as well as depth across a targetted range of of scientific, mathematical, and computational fields.
+As an example, for my Master's thesis I developed a Monte Carlo simulation (**Fortran**) for an exotic astrophysical phenomenon called a [cosmic ray air shower](https://en.wikipedia.org/wiki/Air_shower_(physics)), and this experience gave me a uniquely intuitive understanding of the Monte Carlo techniques that many insurance companies use to model the future state of their balance sheets.

-### What I'm working on

 ### Professional experience